jhpyle/docassemble/_docs/questions.md

 [Mako] can be used in the `url` text.

-`leave` works like `exit` except that the user's variable store will be left intact.
+<a name="leave"></a>`leave` works like `exit` except that the user's
+variable store will be left intact.
 This means that if the user comes back to the interview again, he will pick up where he left off.

 `continue` means that **docassemble** will look for another question in the interview that might define the necessary variable.